SkylineCommunications/ChatOps-Extensions/README.md

 2. In the Automation module in DataMiner Cube, click the '*Add Team Members*' Automation script and click the '*Execute*' button.

-3. Fill in the necessary information:
+3. Fill in the necessary information, note **the fields are case sensitive**:

    - *Team ID*: The ID of the team where you want to add one or more new members.
    - *Team Members to Add*: The email addresses of the members, separated by semicolons (";").